xkinepa/Dekopon/docs/index.md

 * If no transaction exists, a new connection will be opened/reused and live along with the `IDatabaseManager`;
 * If transaction exists, a new connection will be opened/reused and live along with the `transaction.TransactionCompleted`.

+You can create nested txSupport with different isolation and propagation parameters.
 See `TransactionAwareResourceManager` for details.

 So, the order of `new UserRepository()` and `txManager.Begin()` doesn't matter.